gmc-code/PC-microbit-micropython/docs/lessons2/movement.rst

 .. admonition:: Tasks

     #.
 Modify the code above to display and left arrow for tilting left and a right arrow for tilting right.
     #.
-Modify the code above to display and up arrow for tilting the top down and a down arrow for tilting the bottom down.
+Modify the code above to display an up arrow for tilting the top down and a down arrow for tilting the bottom down.
     #.
 Write code to indicate all 9 possible tilts with 8 different arrows instead of text: ↗, ↘, ↖, ↙, →, ←, ↑, ↓, '-'.
-Use nested if statements.
+Use nested if statements by nesting the y code within each branch of the x code.
 Add a 250ms sleep to pause briefly before the next reading.

     .. dropdown::
         :icon: codescan